-3.2.7 Fare Revenue
+3.2.8 Fare Revenue

-Farebox revenue, which is earned from passenger fares paid to ride transit, will likely account for a share of annual operating costs for the HCT alternative(s).
-According to the National Transit Database 2014 report, farebox revenues account for approximately 61.6 percent of BART's operating expenses, 19.8 percent of AC Transit's operating expenses, and 23.2 percent of WestCAT's operating expenses.
+Farebox revenue, which is earned from passenger fares paid to ride transit, will likely account for a share of annual operating costs for the HCT alternatives.
+According to the National Transit

+Database 2015 report, farebox revenues account for approximately 64.0 percent of BART's operating expenses, 19.4 percent of AC Transit's operating expenses, and 23.5 percent of WestCAT's operating expenses.
 The balance of operating expenses for the three operators is covered by federal, state, and local funds.

-3.2.8 Advertising Revenue
+3.2.9 Advertising Revenue

-In 2015, advertising revenue accounted for 1.6 percent of BART's operating expenses, 2.3 percent of AC Transit's operating expenses, and 1.9 percent of WestCAT's operating expenses.
-Advertising revenue will likely account for a small share of the annual operating costs of the selected HCT alternative(s).
+According to 2015 National Transit Database data, advertising revenue accounted for 1.2 percent of BART's operating expenses, 0.5 percent of AC Transit's operating expenses, and 0.5 percent of WestCAT's operating expenses.
+Advertising revenue will likely account for a small share of the annual operating costs of the selected HCT alternatives.

-3.2.9 Tax Increment Financing (TIF)
+3.2.10 Tax Increment Financing (TIF)

-The TIF program could help to cover a portion of the capital costs of the HCT alternative(s).
+The TIF program could help to cover a portion of the capital costs of the HCT alternatives.
 TIF involves the creation of a special district to raise revenue for public improvements by capturing a portion of the additional assessed value generated by private-sector development.
 The tax base is frozen at the point in time in which the district is established, and all or a portion of property tax revenues derived from increases in assessed values (the tax increment) are applied to a special fund created to retire bonds originally issued for development of the district.
 The initial TIF revenue yield is relatively low.
 However, revenue generally increases over time as redevelopment and escalation leads to increased property values.
 TIFs are often applied for periods of 20 to 30 years.